 What does it take to provide a healthcare curriculum at high school that engages students and prepares them for work?
-Paulette Diener is an RN with 25 years’ experience and has been teaching Health Care Science at high school for the last 12 years in the state of Georgia.
-Finding online simulations for clinical skills from SIMTICS was a standout moment for her in her drive to create excellent learning experiences for her students.
-‘Oh, my gosh, I was so excited that there was a resource like this available!’
+Paulette Diener is an RN with 25 years’ experience, a HOSA Advisor, and has been teaching Health Care Science at high school for the last 12 years in the state of Georgia.
+Finding the SIMTICS online simulations for clinical skills at a HOSA conference was a standout moment for her in her drive to create excellent learning experiences for her students: ‘Oh, my gosh, I was so excited that there was a resource like this available!’

 Technology enriches and reinforces the learning